department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/content-team-processes/URL-redirect-process/reset-notes.md

 Refer to issue #6807.

-Need to check with Nick about how to figure out how to redirect 2 pages that are treated differently from a technical perspective:
+**Need to check with Nick about how to figure out how to redirect 2 pages that are treated differently from a technical perspective:**
 - C&P claim exam
 - Add or remove a dependent

+**ACTION ITEM:** Mikki to dig into where we left on with this and will determine next steps.
+When we have that figured out, Danielle to do a last audit of current legacy page vs. our page before we tell SMEs we're redirecting.

-Need to double check all redirects to determine:
+**Need to double check all redirects to determine:**
 - What's been directed?
 - What hasn't been redirected?
 - What do we need to do to finish it?

+**ACTION ITEM:** Mikki to go through spreadsheet and check all redirects and post update here.

 ## Education